A Lasting Legacy

 Sustainable construction emphasizes the benefits that flow from the recovery and recycling of concrete for secondary applications.

 Concrete recycling helps protect natural resources and reduces the amount of valuable “waste” materials going to landfill.
 It also eliminates the need for disposal by using the readily available concrete as an aggregate source for new concrete or other applications.
 This in turn helps reduce the economic impact of a project.
-By removing both waste disposal and new material production needs, transportation requirements can also be significantly reduced.
+By removing both waste disposal and new material production needs, transportation requirements can also be significantly reduced

 Our industry is actively pursuing ways for cement production to absorb more carbon dioxide than it emits, acting as a vehicle for carbon capture and sequestration (CCS) – the concept being that concrete serves as a carbon dioxide sink with the potential to balance some of the releases in its manufacture.

 CCMPA members are deploying CCS technologies at their plants in an effort to reduce the carbon footprint of their concrete masonry production.
-The masonry industry will continue to conduct R&D with our academic and technical partners to further enhance our collective understanding of the benefits of carbon-sequestering cements.
+The masonry industry will continue to conduct R&D with our academic and technical partners to further enhance our collective understanding of the benefits of carbon-sequestering technologies.

 Our goal is to become the carbon sink for the construction sector in the sequestering of carbon dioxide.